IIIF/api/source/presentation/4.0/model.md

 ## Classes

+The following sub-sections define the classes used in the IIIF Presentation Data Model.
+The properties and relationships of the classes are defined in the following section, including which classes they are able to be used with.
+Only the semantics and core structural requirements are defined within this section, along with any deviations from other specifications that the classes might be drawn from.

+The descriptions also do not define how the classes are used, which is done in the Presentation API Processing Model.

 ### Collection

 A Collection is an ordered list of Manifests, and/or Collections.
 Collections allow Manifests and child Collections to be grouped in a hierarchical structure for presentation, which can be for generating navigation, showing dynamic results from a search, or providing fixed sets of related resources for any other purpose.
 IIIF Collections might align with the curated management of cultural heritage resources in sets, also called "collections", but can also be used for many other purposes.